lpiacono/CS_BulkUser/ReadMe.md

 1. Client ID (OAuth Client ID from CS Falcon API Key Page)
 2. Client Secret (OAuth Client Secret from CS Falcon API Key Page)
+3. URL is the Falcon Cloud API URL you want to connect to.
+4.

 Both Client ID and Client Secret must be from the instance you'd like to Bulk Upload Users to.
 Different Falcon Instances (CID) will have different Client ID and Client Secret.
+Different CrowdStrike Falcon clouds use different API URLS.
+For example, US1 Instances should use "https://api.crowdstrike.com"
+For more information on these settings, visit: https://falcon.crowdstrike.com/support/documentation/46/crowdstrike-oauth2-based-apis

 * Specify what Roles you'd like the Users to be assigned as part of the Upload.